drchangliu/cs3200f23/README.md

 ## Course Structure

-We'll meet TuTh from 3:30-4:50pm at Porter 103.
 Attendance in class is required.
 Homework consists of programming assignments and Blackboard quizzes.
 We'll have both a traditional in-class midterm exam and a final exam.

 ### Grade Breakdown